zepedros/thesis/README.md

-Work related to my thesis
+Work related to my thesis.